keeltrace/qlcplus-wiki/macOS-build-(Qt5-and-cmake).md

 `cmake -DCMAKE_PREFIX_PATH="/Users/myuser/qt/5.15.2/clang_64/lib/cmake" ..`<br>
 `make -j4`<br>

-Replace the Qt path with the one installed in your system.
+**Note**: Replace the Qt path with the one installed in your system.

 You should see the terminal window fill up with compiler calls.
 Go grab a cup of your preferred beverage, as this can take anything from about a minute to several minutes, depending on your system performance.
 If you see any errors, please report it in the QLC+ forum (development forum).